There are some women who come to me with a question that’s easy to answer.

 The irony is that they can’t tolerate any emotion from the women in their lives equally as much as they can’t resist the chance to erase their deep shame and prove themselves lovable by choosing a woman capable of the deep emotion they are only aware of in themselves at a subconscious level.

 Yet this is their place of deep need that they’re actually living from.

-The amount of self-work required of being with someone like this is why so many of us endlessly working on ourselves self-help types are drawn to the in the first place.
+The amount of self-work required to be with someone like this is why so many of us endlessly working on ourselves self-help types are drawn to them in the first place.
 It’s why we can’t let them go, why we keep hanging on to their potential, and especially why we have to understand what happened (and why) before we can ever hope to move on!

 When you understand why, you can choose, you recognize your power in this relationship that feels so out of control and powerless to you!